spencertipping/phi/doc/evaluation.md

 **Q:** how do we optimize the interpreter so (3) doesn't kill us?
 Using cons cells to have fully-quoted values isn't going to cut it for performance.

+**Q:** should we have the GC be self-hosting?
+Then we're targeting asm.js, and we get good native code generation with lifecycle analysis, potentially. i.e. we can constant-fold aspects of GC.